Misterio77/nix-colors/CONTRIBUTING.md

 Commit your changes, and open up a PR!

 **PS**: If you wanna contribute this scheme to the [base16](https://github.com/chriskempson/base16) too, we have a script for that.
-Just run `./scheme_to_yaml.sh schemes/schema-name/scheme-name-variant.nix`, and it will be output to your stdout.
+Just run `./nix_to_yaml.sh < scheme-file.nix`, and it will be output to your stdout.
+You can also go the way back (maybe convert an existing yaml theme to nix), using `./yaml_to_nix.sh < scheme-file.yaml` (in this case you'll have to manually add in the slug)

 ## Suggestions or misc changes
 Feel free to open up a issue or PR if something feels not right, or if you have any questions on how to use this project!